STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 |   |     ...
 ```
 where `<prefix>` refer to the base plugin dir into the build tree or the installation directory.
- - In the buildtree, `<prefix>` refers to the directory `${CMAKE_CURRENT_BINARY_DIR}/Plugins`.
+ - In the build tree, `<prefix>` refers to the directory `${CMAKE_CURRENT_BINARY_DIR}/Plugins`.
 Resources directories are linked into `Resources` directory on system that supports links, copied otherwise.
 Helper libs are not copied into the hierarchy.
  - When installed into the Radium distribution bundle, `<prefix>` refers to `${RADIUM_ROOT_DIR}/Plugins`.
 Optional resources directories are copied into `Resources` directory.
  - When installed in the user specified install location, `<prefix>` refers to `${CMAKE_INSTALL_PREFIX}`.
 Optional resources directories are copied into `Resources` directory.